-Air excavation
+Optional Air excavation

-Compressed air offers advantages under the right conditions.
-And unlike hydro excavation which requires the resupply of water for excavating, the supply of air is unlimited.
-Also good for small jobs where the hole will back filled right after the work is completed.
+Compressed air offers some advantages under the right conditions.
+It is not limited by the limited supply of water and on small jobs where the hole will back filled right after the work is completed.
 It may be a safer choice when working around buried power cables.
 Air, however does produce a sandblasting effect that may create issues with dust and abrasion.